Operational Tips for VFR and IFR in Europe

 What remains is dealing with airport bureaucracy; specifically obtaining permissions for various things.
 Many airports in Europe need prior permissions (PPR) or prior notifications (PNR) and this disease is spreading.
 The published contact data is often duff and the further one goes south the worse it gets.
 The most common one is Customs PNR (also called "Customs O/R - Customs On Request") where the local police need to be notified of an incoming or departing flight; Most of the time they don't turn up but some airports, notably in Spain, Greece or Italy, and absolutely in Turkey, will refuse a landing if the specified PNR or PPR notice period is not complied with.

-First, for IFR, get the airport notams.
-Many IFR pilots, flying in controlled airspace under radar control, do not get enroute notams and this is reasonable, because route acceptance by Eurocontrol - assuming the flight plan was filed shortly before the flight - has already checked for closed airways, etc. But airport notams are in a different category and should always be looked at.
-Most PPR/PNR airports do not notam this requirement but some do, and the notam will reveal other potentially important stuff like a defunct ILS, resulting in much increased minima.
+First, get the airport notams.
+These will often reveal stuff like PPR/PNR requirements (which may apply only to Customs), or an ILS approach which is out of service and resulting in a much increased minima.
 VFR pilots must obtain enroute notams for the entire route, because a radar service may not be continuous, or may not be available at low levels.
 Unfortunately, notams cannot be relied on for vital information of a long term nature (e.g. avgas no longer stocked) because they are cancelled as soon as the information is published in the AIP.
+Greek airports also notam their opening hours and this is the only reliable source of that data.

 Next, contact the airport with a few questions: PPR/PNR, Avgas, Customs, opening hours.
 If the aircraft is non-EU registered, make this clear as in some countries the "treatment" differs (e.g. Turkey is 24hrs PPR for these).
 If possible, this process needs to be kicked off a few days before departure, especially if going further south in Europe.